Skip to content

 Ubuntu totem Videos Play movies.

-Ubuntu apps Description
+Ubuntu apps Link Description

 Ubuntu mousepad Mousepad Text editor: simple, easy-to-use and fast.
 Install via the Ubuntu Software Center or the following terminal command: